SWKG21/SET/README.md

 # SET-multiplayer

-This is a project of course "Parallel and Distributed Programming / Programmation Concurrente et Distribuée" at École Polytechnique.
+This is a project of course "Parallel and Distributed Programming" at École Polytechnique.

 It is realized in Android Studio by Wang SUN.